 It is your opportunity to taste the season’s finest.
 The winter is full of citrus fruit such as lemon, lime, orange or mandarin combinations.
 In summer, nature shares the magnificent aromas of strawberry, peach, and mango.

-You can use some aids like the compact apple corers to divide the fruit into neat parts while maintaining quality.
+You can use some aids like the compact and sharp apple corers to divide the fruit into neat parts while maintaining quality.

 Mix apples and citrus for the taste of fall.
 Add a few teaspoons of sugar to taste for more sweetness.
 You don’t need any sugar, though, if you have lovely, mature, and tasty fruits.
 Sangria recipes can be inspired by seasonal fruits so that you can make fresh Sangria anytime.